 Server

-This part of the database is responsible for listening for client connections, recieving and sending data.
-The networking is not all that interesting as all what it requires is designing a protocol to send and receive data and deciding what that protocol is build off of.
-CrabDB uses Tcp as the underlying protocol since it has low overhead (relative to http) and is pretty fast.
-As all good network protocols work they start with stating the how much data is being sent, this is then followed up by the command that is being executed (GET, SET, etc), this is then followed up by the type id (Text, Int, etc) and finally the actual data for the type if there is any.
+This part of the database is responsible for listening for client connections, receiving and sending data.
+The networking is not all that interesting, as all what it requires is designing a protocol to send and receive data and deciding what that protocol is built off of.
+CrabDB uses TCP as the underlying protocol since it has low overhead (relative to HTTP) and is pretty fast.
+As all good network protocols work, they start with stating how much data is being sent; this is then followed up by the command that is being executed (GET, SET, etc); this is then followed up by the type id (Text, Int, etc); and finally the actual data for the type if there is any.
 A full overview of the protocol can be found on the GitHub for CrabDB.

-In general as you can see the networking part is relatively boring and as of yet I haven't made any cool optimisations but the following commands are supported:
+In general, as you can see, the networking part is relatively boring, and as of yet I haven't made any cool optimizations, but the following commands are supported:

 - GET: gets an object